The Ultimate Guide to Visiting The Forbidden City

 Yes.
 Just around the axis of the Forbidden City.

-There are 2 exits in the Forbidden City the North gate and the East gate.
+There are two exits in the Forbidden City: the North gate and the East gate.

 Most people choose the north gate to go out.

-A. Your time is very limited.
-You can just jump in and take some photos and leave.
+A. Your time is minimal.
+You can jump in, take some photos, and leave.
 It can help you save a lot of time.
-Especially, you may waste time in the queue.
+You may especially waste time in the queue.
 B. You are with people who are not good walkers.
-This is an easy way for people to get an impression of the Forbidden City.
-C. If you want to take an amazing photo of the Forbidden City.
-The best time is 10 minutes before its closes.
-It may be very rushed to go out from the north gate, so the east gate is the best choice.
+This is an easy way for people to understand the Forbidden City.
+C. If you want to take a fantastic photo of the Forbidden City.
+The best time is 10 minutes before it closes.
+Going out from the north gate may be rushed, so the east gate is the best choice.

 Other sights near the Forbidden City

-After completing the Forbidden City trip, it is better to go up to Jingshan Park to enjoy a birds-eye view of the Forbidden City.
+After completing the Forbidden City trip, it is better to go up to Jingshan Park to enjoy a bird’ s-eye of the Forbidden City.

 The Forbidden City turret is also a great place for photos.

-Beihai Park is just 5 minute walk from the North Gate of the Forbidden City.
+Beihai Park is a 5-minute from the North Gate of the Forbidden City.

 Good restaurants near the Forbidden City

 After the long walk, I guess you must feel a bit tired and hungry.
-Unfortunately, there is no good restaurant near the north gate of the Forbidden City, but a good coffee restaurant you may like to go to.[ Alley Coffee 寻常巷陌 It is near the east gate of Jinshan Park, about 5 minute walk from the North Gate of the Forbidden City.
+Unfortunately, there is no good restaurant near the north gate of the Forbidden City, but you may like to go to a good coffee restaurant.[ Alley Coffee 寻常巷陌 It is near the east entrance of Jinshan Park, about a 5-minute walk from the North Gate of the Forbidden City.

 Can I visit the Great Wall and the Forbidden City in 1 day?

-It is doable if you have limited time such as a layover.
-But both of them will be a bit rush, I would like to suggest you make them in 2 days.
+It is doable if you have limited time, such as a layover.
+But both will be a bit rushed; I suggest you do them in 2 days.